plumvillage/oracles/oracles.rst

 #.

-    | And as the morning steals upon the night,
+    | Roses have thorns, and silver fountains mud,
-    | Make me a willow cabin at your gate.
+    | I would you would make use of that good wisdom.

 #.

     | Make the babbling gossip of the air cry out:
-    | There is occasions and causes why and wherefore in all things.
+    | There are occasions and causes why and wherefore in all things.

 #.